epfl-ada/ada-2024-project-x0x0/README.md

 **Research questions**

--Do regions like the same kind of beer?
+- Do regions like the same kind of beer?

--Do we see significant differences between regions when comparing beer ratings?
+- Do we see significant differences between regions when comparing beer ratings?

--Looking at the state level, do we see more trends ?
+- Looking at the state level, do we see more trends ?
 Does doing a sentiment analysis on the text reviews reveal similar trends ?

--Looking deeper into preferences, does separating by beer style reveal a style specific bias that could explain these differences in ratings?
+- Looking deeper into preferences, does separating by beer style reveal a style specific bias that could explain these differences in ratings?
 Could we find state specific trends on beer style prefereneces?

 - Going the other way around, if we cluster beers by beer attributes and ratings, do we see regional bias?
 And do we see the same biases as before?